-In this week’s installment of the AMA’s Prioritizing Equity YouTube series, join physician leaders as they discuss the ways in which COVID-19 may uniquely impact the traditional voting process, precautions for in-person voting and the importance of the voting process for minoritized and marginalized communities.
+In the Sept.
+17, 2020 webinar of the AMA’s Prioritizing Equity series, physician leaders discuss the ways in which COVID-19 may uniquely impact the traditional voting process, precautions for in-person voting and the importance of the voting process for minoritized and marginalized communities.

 - Nathan T. Chomilo, MD, FAAP—Medical director for the State of Minnesota’s Medicaid & MinnesotaCare.
 Currently the interim policy & advocacy workgroup chair for the American Academy of Pediatrics' Section on Minority Health Equity and Inclusion.

 - Manisha A. Sharma, MD, FAAFP—California Health Care Foundation, leadership fellow.

 - Aletha Maybank, MD, MPH—Chief health equity officer, group vice president, Center for Health Equity, American Medical Association.

 Dr. Maybank: Good afternoon, everyone.
 Welcome to the next edition of Prioritizing Equity with the American Medical Association.
 I am Dr. Aletha Maybank, chief health equity officer here at the AMA.
 We have an exciting show again today.

 Before we get into the show, I just want to remind people of some of the resources that we have.
 We have still our Health Equity Resource Center for COVID-19, which is on our AMA website.
 And that is where you will actually find all the previous prioritizing equity playlists and all of the folks in conversations that we've had in the past.
 And for those who also are interested eventually to get credit for participating or watching, we are also working with our educational hub to transform these so that they can be educational tools of which you can get some credit for as well.